MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-configure-certificate-authorities.md

 **crlDistributionPoint**

-You can download the CRL and compare the CA certificate and the CRL information to validate the crlDistributionPoint value in the preceding PowerShell example is valid for the CA you want to add.
+Download the CRL and compare the CA certificate and the CRL information.
+Make sure the crlDistributionPoint value in the preceding PowerShell example is valid for the CA you want to add.

 The following table and graphic show how to map information from the CA certificate to the attributes of the downloaded CRL.